colinjlacy/golang-ast-inspection/README.md

   RATINGS_HOSTNAME: "ratings"
 ---
 pid: 67890
+adi_profile: "staging"
 env:
   MONGO_HOST: "mongodb://db:27017"
   MONGO_DATABASE: "bookinfo"
 ---
 pid: 99999
+adi_profile: "local"
 error: "open /proc/99999/environ: no such file or directory"
 ```

+Each document includes:
+- `pid`: The process ID
+- `adi_profile_match`: The value of the `ADI_PROFILE` environment variable that qualified this process for profiling
+- `env`: Key-value pairs of environment variables (filtered by `ENV_PREFIX_LIST` if specified)
-Each document includes the PID and its environment variables as key-value pairs.
-If a process exits before the profiler can read its environment, an error message is recorded instead.
+- `error`: Error message if the process exits before the profiler can read its environment

 When `ENV_PREFIX_LIST` is used, only matching environment variables are included (PIDs may have empty `env: {}` if no variables match).